-Assess the strengths of your KM strategy with the TSIA Knowledge Management Maturity Model.
+Assess your knowledge management maturity with the TSIA Knowledge Management Maturity Model.

 Let’s first take a look at the significant economic consequences that occur when your customers cannot access the information they need, when they need it: